 Can I withdraw my child from COMBINE after it has begun?

 Yes, participation in COMBINE is always voluntary and your child may leave it at any time - either before the study starts or at any time during the study or the follow-up period.
 There is no penalty for withdrawing from the study and leaving this study will in no way affect your child’s clinical care.

 Will it cost me anything if my child participates in COMBINE?

 Costs for the study medication and any special study procedures that are not part of your child’s routine care will be paid for by the study sponsor.
 Since the study will occur in conjunction with your child’s routine doctor visits for Crohn’s Disease, you will be responsible for paying for your child’s doctor visits, routine laboratory tests, and anti-TNF medication prescribed by your child’s doctor in the usual way.
 Your clinic can assist you with this process.

 How long will my child be participating in the COMBINE Study?

-Your child may be in the study for as long as two years.
+Your child may be in the study for as long as three years.

 What happens after the COMBINE Study ends?

 At the end of the study, you, your child, and your clinician will be told which study group your child was in.
 This information can be used to help you make treatment decisions.
 Children who were assigned to receive active methotrexate can be prescribed this medication by their clinician at the end of the study.